AlecAivazis/graphql-over-kafka/docs/source/intro/api.rst

 ``{ recipes {name, ingredients { name } } }``.
 This is where I started to get
 pretty excited...

-Eventually all of this will be automated by taking advantage of GraphQL's support for introspecting a schema without querying it.
+Eventually a huge portion of this will be automated by taking advantage of GraphQL's support for introspecting a schema for possible data.